 My non-fiction book – A Barefoot Journey – tells the story of riding without shoes in a hostile equine world.
 Mistakes, falls and triumphs are recorded against the background of a divided equine world which was defending the tradition of shoeing…with prosecutions.
 Available on Amazon UK and Amazon US – paperback for £2.84 and Kindle for 99p.

 My historical novel, The First Vet, is inspired by the life and work of the amazing early vet, Bracy Clark – the man who exposed the harm of shoeing 200 years ago but was mocked by the veterinary establishment.
 His battle motivated me to stretch my writing skills from journalism to novel writing and took me to the British Library and the Royal Veterinary College for years of research.
 Paperback price £6.99, Kindle £2.24 –Amazon UK.
 Amazon US.
-This page-turning book has more than 50 excellent reviews on Amazon and a recommend from the Historical Novel Society.
+This page-turning book has 60 lovely reviews on Amazon and a recommend from the Historical Novel Society.

 New historical books are in the pipeline and coming soon!
 My novel about Anna Sewell, author of Black Beauty, will show why she wrote the most powerful book on horse welfare ever.
 Right now, I am half way through a book about a horse-mad princess whose family make the Osbournes appear functional!
 To put it mildly, I am very excited about this one and have learnt a new 18th century insult – puff guts…!
 See if you can work out what it means xx